-It’s no secret that personal factors impact car insurance rates.
-Your driving history, age, gender and credit history demonstrate your risk level to insurance companies.
+When it comes to car insurance rates, your driving history, age, gender and credit history demonstrate your risk level to insurance companies.
 Typically, the higher your credit score and the fewer violations on your record, the lower your premiums will be.

-However, if you have poor credit, just what rates could you be looking at?
+However, if you have poor credit, what rates could you be looking at?
 It depends.
-According to the Wisconsin Commissioner of Insurance, insurers believe consumers who are financially responsible have fewer and less costly losses and should pay less for insurance.
+According to the Wisconsin Commissioner of Insurance, insurers believe financially responsible consumers have fewer and less costly losses and should pay less for insurance.

 Learn more about how bad credit affects car insurance rates and the differences between rates based on credit.